 CADfix is well established with a global user base where it provides powerful 3D CAD model translation, repair and simplification tools, that enable significant rework reduction as CAD models are exchanged for downstream CAD, CAM and CAE applications.
 However, it is not commonly known that CADfix started life almost thirty years ago as one of the world’s first commercial general engineering analysis pre- and post-processing solutions, called FAM (an acronym for Field Analysis Modeller).

-In addition to the well-known data exchange and geometry repair tools, CADfix CAE (as FAMCADfix-CAE-FAM.png is known today) provides capabilities for meshing, material and physical property definition, constraint and loading definition, and interfaces to analysis packages.
+In addition to the well-known data exchange and geometry repair tools, CADfix CAE (as FAM is known today) provides capabilities for meshing, material and physical property definition, constraint and loading definition, and interfaces to analysis packages.
 Mesh control parameters, properties and boundary conditions are assigned to the CAD geometry, while full associativity and parentage is maintained with the resulting CAE mesh.
 This is packaged within the highly customisable CADfix CAE graphical user interface and analysis framework with an extensive API.

 In fact, CADfix CAE provides a rich tool chest of advanced CAE geometry processing functionality that is drawn upon to support the development of innovative leading edge geometry applications for greater CAD to CAE process automation and integration, such as the geometry handling for CFD analysis in the GHandI project.